Gergab00/json-rest-api-integration/README.md

 ```

 ## Usage
-1. To display a list of upcoming movies on your website, create a new page or post and add the shortcode **\[movie_info\]**
-2. To display actor's details, create a new page or post and add the shortcode **\[actor_info\]**

-## Customization
-You can customize the output of the plugin by adding different classes and styles to the shortcodes.
+- To show the user table it is necessary to enter for example http://example.com/show-table-users

 ## Support
-If you encounter any issues or need assistance, please open an issue on the [GitHub repository](https://github.com/Gergab00/movie-plugin) or contact us via our [mail](contact@gerardo-gonzalez.dev).
+If you encounter any issues or need assistance, please open an issue on the [GitHub repository](https://github.com/Gergab00/json-rest-api-integration) or contact us via our [mail](contact@gerardo-gonzalez.dev).

 ## Contribution
 We welcome any contributions to the plugin, please fork the repository and submit a pull request with your changes.